Wednesday, December 16, 2020

-If you don't have time, here's the upshot: Whether you are for or against Jordan Peterson, his lone Jungian voice is a pale substitute for the rich conversation between Jung and Christianity that has been going on for well over a century, and that most people of late seem to have forgotten.
+If you don't have time, here's the upshot: Whether you are for or against Jordan Peterson, his lone Jungian voice is a pale substitute for the rich conversation between Jung and Christianity that has been going on for well over a century, and that most people of late seem to have forgotten about.
 And so with that summary, I give you the list.

 I think Jung's understanding of dogma to be partial and inadequate.
 He regarded dogma as a protection against a psychic experience which might otherwise have proved overwhelming, as an attempt to tame and domesticate dangerous psychic forces.
 No doubt this has been one of its functions.
 But perhaps because of his undervaluing of belief he failed fully to grasp the positive value of dogma.
 For Christian doctrine and dogma grew out of an attempt to define and map an intense spiritual experience; and dogma is one of the tools for the exploration of a reality which transcends human grasp.
 The creeds are not intended to be the final expression of ultimate truth but signposts pointing the way to unfathomable mystery.
 Christians who believe them to be accurate signposts need to take care not to identify the signposts with the realities to which they point.
 As under Jung's guidance we learn to get in touch with our own depths and discover our own truth, the powerful realities the dogmas signify will become new and exciting (x).2.
 The devil needs not be assimilated.
 Jung, like Nietzsche, was the son of a pastor and never quite got over it.
 His ultimate rebellion against admittedly unhealthy Christianity was to put evil back into the God concept, but one can get all of the benefits of that maneuver (i.e. shadow acknowledgment) without making that unnecessary mistake.
 John Sanford's The Kingdom Within helpfully identifies the largest deficit in the Jungian (and possibly Petersonian) systems: